Updated: Oct 4, 2022

 Chiropractic Can Improve Quality of Life

 At my clinic, I regularly treat a number of patients suffering from diabetes.
-Because of diabetes induced circulatory problems, many diabetics experience reduced joint mobility, increased scar tissue formation, and peripheral neuropathy as common problems.
+Because of diabetes-induced circulatory problems, many diabetics experience reduced joint mobility, increased scar tissue formation, and peripheral neuropathy as common problems.
 Simple motions such as opening and closing the hands or walking around the house can often become major problems for diabetics.
 This affects all their activities of daily living, causes increased pain, and reduces their joy in life.

 Our clinical experience has shown that manual therapy can make a huge difference in the quality of life of diabetic patients.
 By releasing restrictions throughout the body, restoring motion, and quite often reducing pain, our patients have been able to live a more fulfilling and normal life.

 Evidence DOES NOT support making outlandish claims about curing diabetes with Chiropractic adjustments.
-However, there is good clinical and scientific evidence to support the combining of manual therapy (Massage, Chiropractic, Motion Specific Release etc.), exercise, and dietary recommendations to treat the musculoskeletal issues that arise from Diabetes.
+However, there is good clinical and scientific evidence to support the combination of manual therapy (Massage, Chiropractic, Motion Specific Release etc.), exercise, and dietary recommendations to treat the musculoskeletal issues that arise from Diabetes.